jenpennen/jennycho/src/content/work/melodyai.md

 ## Background

-<a href="https://www.developforgood.org/"><strong>Develop For Good (DFG)</strong></a> is a 501(c)(3) nonprofit organization dedicated to empowering underserved and underrepresented college students.
+[**Develop For Good**](https://www.developforgood.org/) is a 501(c)(3) nonprofit organization dedicated to empowering underserved and underrepresented college students.
 Founded in March 2020 by Stanford students Mary Zhu and Amay Aggarwal, DFG was established to support nonprofits struggling with digital access during the COVID-19 pandemic.
 By providing opportunities to work on real-world technical projects for nonprofits, DFG aims to bridge the digital divide and promote meaningful volunteer experiences.

 ## Problem

 During DFG's Winter 2024 cycle, founder Mary Zhu initiated conversations about integrating AI into the organization’s operations to address the growing demand for AI capabilities.
-To contribute, I focused on a critical area where AI was frequently applied: project deliverable success.
+To meet this demand, **I focused on a critical area where AI was frequently applied: project deliverable success**.
 This focus was driven by an unexpected trend I identified in survey responses from the previous project cycle, Summer 2023.

 ## Survey Findings